hoodja/PopcornApp/README.markdown

 * As a scout I want to sell popcorn
   1. <del>As a scout I want to enter a new popcorn order</del>
-  2. As a scout I want to enter a complex order
+  2. <del>As a scout I want to enter a complex order</del>
-  3. As a scout I want to see the total dollar amount for an order
+  3. <del>As a scout I want to see the total dollar amount for an order</del>
+  4. As a scout I want to enter multiple orders
+  4. As a scout I want to see the total number of each product across all orders
   4. As a scout I want to mark an order as delivered
   5. As a scout I want to mark an order as paid
   6. As a scout I want to mark part of an order as delivered